JackHP/MCP-YouTube-Transcribe/README.md

 * **YouTube Video Search:** Finds the most relevant YouTube video based on a text query.
 * **Official Transcript Priority:** Intelligently fetches manually created or auto-generated YouTube transcripts first for speed and accuracy.
-* **AI-Powered Fallback:** If no official transcript exists, it automatically falls back to using OpenAI's Whisper `tiny` model to generate a high-quality transcript from the video's audio.
+* **Fast AI-Powered Transcription:** Uses whisper.cpp (if available) for blazing fast transcription.
+Falls back to OpenAI's Python Whisper
+  `tiny` model if whisper.cpp is not installed.
 * **MCP Server Interface:** Exposes the transcription functionality as a simple tool (`get_youtube_transcript`) via the lightweight model context protocol.